leigh-nugent/neo-axes/README.md

 A second point is that there are 626 silhouettes which have not been checked due to time constraints for submission of this work.
 These could potentially have successful silhouettes within them, so checking through these would provide more opportunity for further enlarging the outlines dataset.

 Finally, as is also mentioned above, the workflow for processing the binary silhouettes has the potential to be repurposed for other shapes, so please feel free to use this to create your own silhouettes for outline morphometric analysis using `Momocs`.

+## References

+Pitts, M. (1996).
+The stone axe in Neolithic Britain. *Proceedings of the Prehistoric Society*, 62, pp.311–371.